Decoding the Web of Belief

 Named entity recognition and relation extraction are easy to grasp and fairly straightforward to perform by hand.
 The real challenge lies in doing them reliably, at scale, across millions of Reddit posts and within a realistic amount of time.

 Thankfully, there is an open-source transformer model trained specifically for this task.
-Transformer models are a class of machine-learning models.
-They have the same underlying architecture used by ChatGPT, Claude, and other large language models.
-The term “transformer” refers to the mathematical framework that powers them, and it turns out to be especially effective at language-centric tasks.
+Transformer models are a class of machine learning models.
+They share the same underlying architecture as ChatGPT, Claude, and other large language models.
+The term “transformer” refers to the mathematical framework that powers them, and it proves to be especially effective at language-centric tasks.

 Researchers at Babelscape, the Italian tech company behind this model, trained a transformer to perform both named entity recognition and relation extraction.
-In simple terms, they fed the model large numbers of example sentences along with the correct entities and relationships, allowing it to learn how to extract them on its own, instead of doing it by hand.
+In simple terms, they fed the model a large volume of example sentences along with the correct entities and relationships, allowing it to learn how to extract them on its own, rather than requiring researchers to extract them manually.

 The model isn’t perfect, and we’ll apply additional analytics and cleanup steps to refine its output.
 Still, it’s more than sufficient for extracting the ideas and relationships that underpin conspiracy theories.

 The final constraint was time.
 I ran the model on an old gaming PC equipped with a powerful graphics processing unit (GPU).
-Modern machine-learning libraries can leverage GPUs to run transformer models far faster than a standard CPU, and the difference is dramatic.
-After writing the necessary code, downloading the model, and letting it churn through millions of Reddit posts and comments (over the course of nearly a year) I finally had the raw building blocks of the conspiracy graph.
+Modern machine learning libraries can leverage GPUs to run transformer models far faster than a standard CPU, and the difference is dramatic.
+After writing the necessary code, downloading the model, and letting it churn through millions of Reddit posts and comments (over the course of nearly a year), I finally had the building blocks of the conspiracy graph.

 Grounding Knowledge in Reality